Academic Credit for Data Sharing

 The current system for recognizing academic advancement is predicated on a track record of peer-reviewed publications.
 Individuals who share data are rarely rewarded academically for making data available to others for secondary analysis, nor are they formally recognized for data preparation and curation.
 Because the current system of academic recognition is not aligned with the goals of data sharing, investigators may feel reticent about sharing data.

 In response to these structural barriers, the MRCT Center, in collaboration with the New England Journal of Medicine and the Association of American Medical Colleges, formed a working group of key stakeholders from academia, journals, and funding organizations.
-The group is working to advance a system of recognition and academic credit for data generators who opt to share their data.
-Five focus areas, each of which has its own specific objective, are in development:
+The group worked to advance a system of recognition and academic credit for data generators who opt to share their data.
+Five focus areas, each of which has its own specific objective, were developed:

 - Criteria: create guidelines and criteria for establishing which researchers are given credit for their work in generating, curating, and making available original datasets